tus/tus-resumable-upload-protocol/protocol.md

 ### File Creation

 All clients and servers SHOULD implement the file creation API.
-In cases where that does not make sense, a custom mechanism may be used instead.

 #### Example